Explore chapters

 1. Your liquidity constraints

 Your liquidity constraints will limit the number of options that you are able to exercise.
+Can you afford to do it?
+Do you have other savings or investments?
+How long can you wait for a potential payout?
+What percentage of your net worth would be tied up in this investment?
 To determine these constraints, audit your personal finances.
-Consider metrics such as your current liquidity, movable assets, near-term liabilities, and financial goals.
+Consider metrics such as your current liquidity, investable assets, near-term liabilities, and financial goals.

 Cash flow timing plays an important role, as startups often take 5-10 years to exit (if ever).
-Investing in your startup therefore comes with a significant opportunity cost: you could deploy this same capital into other opportunities (e.g., public stocks or real estate) that could generate steady, dependable returns over the course of those 5-10 years.
-You’re really looking to come up with a projected, probabilistic return on investment for exercising your stock options (and compare that to your broader financial picture).
+Investing in your startup, therefore, comes with a significant opportunity cost: you could deploy this same capital into other opportunities (e.g., public stocks or real estate) that could generate steady, dependable returns over the course of those 5-10 years. .

 2. Your view of the company

-In deciding how much of stock to purchase, you are essentially quantifying your level of optimism in your company.
-While you’re unlikely to have access to every line-item on your company’s income statement, you do likely have access to key figures (e.g., revenue trends) to inform your analysis.
-In the end, you need to form your personal investment thesis—Why will your company win?
+In deciding how much stock to purchase, you are essentially quantifying your level of optimism in your company.
+While you’re unlikely to have access to every line item on your company’s income statement, you likely have access to key figures (e.g., revenue trends) to inform your analysis.
+Ultimately, you need to form your personal investment thesis—How strongly do you believe in the company’s future?
+Are investors continuing to invest at higher valuations?
+Is leadership making sound decisions?
 What will prevent you from succeeding?
 What’s the best case scenario?

 At the same time, keep in mind that even startups with the most seemingly promising trajectories can stumble.
 WeWork is an obvious example: in early 2019, it was valued at $47 billion and was filing for an IPO.
 By the end of the year, its valuation had dropped to $8 billion.
 Pebble went from a $740 million valuation in 2015 to $40 million by 2016.
 Juul went from $38 billion in 2018 to $12 billion in 2020.
 Employees who exercised their options at the higher valuations fell out of the money (and overpaid in taxes).